newaetech/ChipShover/controller-hardware/README.md

 ## ChipShover-One

 ChipShover-One is NewAE Technology Inc's premium control box.
 When people come into your lab, they will know you mean serious business.
-We've done foolish things like using a [$75 joystick part](https://www.digikey.com/en/products/detail/nidec-copal-electronics/CJ25-82010/5042406), which cost more than the entire BOM of other lower-cost solutions.
+We've done foolish things like using a joystick which cost more than the entire BOM of other lower-cost solutions, but has the right "stick feel" compared to cheaper solutions.

-But it's not just silly choices that make this useful - with ChipShover-One you get capabilities like:
+But it's not just nice stick-feel that make this such a nice tool - with ChipShover-One you get capabilities like:

-* High-power stepper drivers per channel to allow microstepping without losing steps.
+* High-power stepper drivers per channel - allows microstepping without losing steps.
 * Physical jog stick for X/Y/Z.
-* Physical pause/stop button to abort moves *without* losing motor power (less loss of position).
+* Physical pause/stop button to abort moves *without* killing motor power (device maintains position).
-* E-Stop button to abort moves & *kill motor power*.
+* E-Stop button to abort moves & *kill motor power* (device is no longer accurate).
 * Colour TFT Display for feedback on position, motor driver status, etc.
+* Active cooling for stepper drivers.
 * Python 3 API Interface for usage in Jupyter notebooks.
+* Optional Ethernet interface for remote control.
 * Compact desktop size.

 Beneath the hood, we're worked hard to give you a lot of flexibility that you won't find in proprietary solutions:

-* Arduino Due (SAM3X8E) based controller running Marlin2 firmware.
+* Microchip SAM3X8E (Arduino Due chip) based controller running Marlin2 firmware (open-source)
-* Swappable driver boards allow replacement when damaged or for connecting to other motor types (5-phase stepper, DC servo, etc).
+* Swappable driver boards allow replacement when damaged, or for changing to other motor types (5-phase stepper, DC servo, etc).
 * Default driver boards feature:
 	* TMC2660 Based 2-phase Stepper Drivers
 	* 3 end-stops per channel (min / max / origin) with noise filtering.
-	* LED status indicates physical state of each end-stop for setup.
+	* LED status indicates physical state of each end-stop for help with initial setup.
 	* RS485 + I2C + GPIO Extension connectors *per channel*.

 The extension connectors allows implementation of additional features, such as adding a "crash detection" probe.
-This allows the controller to automatically abort a movement if it detects it will hit the probe surface (**NB: this feature requires you to implement it currently**).
+This allows the controller to automatically abort a movement if it detects the chip surface contact (**NB: this feature requires you to implement it currently**).
 They could also allow usage of an external encoder or other feedback.

 ### ChipShover-One Controller Kit